▶️ Central Oregon teams navigate through Tuesday's snow during soccer playoffs

-Snow hitting the ground, making it impossible to play on grass fields.

-“Well, this morning, our field was unplayable,” said Bend High boys’ head soccer coach Nils Eriksson.
+“Well, this morning, our field was unplayable,” said Bend High School boys head soccer coach Nils Eriksson.
 “I mean you can’t get the snow off the grass field, especially when it’s this wet, so we had to make a decision.”

 The decision the Bend High athletic department had to make was to switch fields and play on the Bend FC Timbers turf field at Pine Nursery Park.